CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Results

 Our detection of the $h_3$ Shapiro delay parameter is not sufficient to directly determine $m_{\rm c}$ and $\sin i $, as we could not detect any higher harmonics.
 Instead we defined a curve in $m_{\rm c}$ and $\sin i $ space implied by our $h_{3}$ measurement using Eq.~\ref{eq:h3} (Fig.~\ref{fig:J2145_shap_delay}).
 We compared to results from \citet{J2145_mass_measurement}, which used a combination of VLBI observations and optical photometry of the WD companion to determine companion mass, inclination, and distance.
 As shown in Figure~\ref{fig:J2145_shap_delay} the intersection in $m_{c} - \sin i$ space is consistent within the 1-$\sigma$ error region of our $h_3$ measurement.

-The CHIME-NG15 $\dot{x}$ measurement improved in precision by a factor of 4 from the NG15 measurement, but has changed in value and is 12.5-$\sigma$ from the NG15 value of \citep{NG15_timing}.
+The CHIME/NG15 $\dot{x}$ measurement improved in precision by a factor of 4 from the NG15 measurement, but has changed in value and is 12.5-$\sigma$ from the NG15 value of \citep{NG15_timing}.
 Looking at other analyses of this pulsar, such as \citet{ppta_timing} and \citet{ipta_dr2_timing}, our $\dot{x}$ is more precise but has significantly increased (Table~\ref{tab:astrometry_J2145}).
 Our analysis uses a much longer timing baseline than both \citet{NG15_timing} and \citet{ppta_timing}, which may explain the improved precision from these two analyses.
+It is possible that since we were unable to model red noise, which has been significantly detected in this source in previous analyses and can impact post-keplerian parameters if unmodeled, this maybe the reason we detect a significantly higher $ \bf \dot{x}$ value.
 Similarly to PSR~\jten, the $\dot{x}$ measurement for PSR~\jtwentyone\ is dominated by the $\dot{x}^{\text{PM}}$ term and all other estimated contributors are smaller than the measurement uncertainty.
 Using the same methods as in Section~\ref{subsec:J1012_results}, we show that the implied combinations of $i$ and $\Omega_{\text{asc}}$ broadly overlap within the 0$\degree$--90$\degree$ $i$ quadrant with VLBI determined measurements from \citet{J2145_mass_measurement} of $i$ (Fig.~\ref{fig:J2145_om_asc}).
 Again using Equation~\ref{eq:inc_limit} we calculated an upper limit of $\tan i \leq 1.98(4)$ which corresponds to an $i$ limit of $63(4)\degree$ in the 0$\degree$--90$\degree$ $i$ quadrant.